sachinchoolur/lightGallery/site-astro/src/content/docs/localization-rtl.md

 ## Right-to-left galleries

-Set `direction: 'rtl'` and load the opt-in RTL stylesheet — keyboard arrows, swipe advance, the slide transforms and the thumbnail strip all mirror.
+Set `direction: 'rtl'` and load the opt-in RTL stylesheet, keyboard arrows, swipe advance, the slide transforms and the thumbnail strip all mirror.
 The layer is a separate file, so LTR galleries pay zero CSS bytes.